 - At the end of the day, Scott finally did pass the exam after only two weeks of preparation.
 But he feels he was really lucky.
 Instead of waiting for the next exam, he prepared hard and attempted to pass it.

-This post has already told you Scott’s story, and you now know how to pass CFA level 1 in 2 weeks.
-It is, however, much preferable if you devote adequate time to preparing before reading to take it.
+Having read Scott’s story in this post, you now understand how to pass CFA level 1 in 2 weeks.
+Nonetheless, it is much better if you set aside enough time to prepare before reading to take it.